ddcovery/d_null_safety/README.md

 ### The Dart (and Flutter) antipattern

 **Dart** (and its framework **Flutter**) **forces you to work with nulls**:   (i.e.: for managing "optional" funcion parameters).
-With this feature they converts a weeknes (no method overloading) to an adventage: with only one "constructor" or "function" you can use tens of optional parameters freely.
+With this feature they convert a weekness (no method overloading) to an adventage: with only one "constructor" or "function" you can use tens of optional parameters freely.

 ```Dart
 class Person {